Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 Cleaning & Hygiene

 Keeping clean while backpacking can do wonders for your psyche after a long, hard day.
-That doesn’t mean you need to pack the bathroom sink in order to make it happen.
+That doesn’t mean you need to pack the bathroom sink to make it happen.
 Small bottles of biodegradable soap provide a multitude of uses, from washing dishes, your hands, or your hair.

 Instead of bringing a standard tube of toothpaste, purchase a small travel version next time you’re at the grocery store.
-Snapping your toothbrush handle in half is another surefire way to earn respect amongst the ultralight community.
+Snapping your toothbrush handle in half is another surefire way to earn respect amongst the UL community.

 Finally, if you are unlucky enough to deal with contact lenses in the backcountry (trust me, I know), make sure to decant your large bottle of lens solution into a small dropper bottle for additional weight savings.

 The commitment to traveling lighter while exploring the beautiful world around you is an exciting transition.
 Challenging previously held notions of what is truly needed to survive, and thrive, can provide some powerful reflection.
-While going lighter will certainly give you new skills, let you travel further, and enjoy your trips more, don’t lose sight of what you value most while on the trail.
+While going lighter will certainly give you new skills, let you travel further, and enjoy your trips more, don’t lose sight of what you value most while out on the trail.

 Are backcountry, gourmet meals one of your favorite aspects of backpacking?
 Then, by all means, carry extra cookware, such as a frying pan, that allows you to do this.
-Should you drop to a 50-degree sleeping bag from a 30-degree bag to save a few ounces.
+If you are a light sleeper and rely on the extra comfort of an air pad should you bring a foam pad to save a few ounces?
 Hell no!

 Ultimately, stay true to what makes the experience enjoyable for you, regardless of the pack weight.
 After all, the whole point of heading into these wild, scenic places is to have fun!